sgod1/turbo-install-kubeturbo/README.md

 ## Offline Kubeturbo operator install, no ODM.</br>

-This scenario is configured by the Turbonomic target wizard on Turbonomic UI.<br/>

 Operator yaml files are cloned to the bastion host from github repo and applied to the target cluster.<br/>
 Operator CR is cloned from github repo, configured, and deployed.<br/>